patrickaldis/blog2/content/posts/calvino.md

 I love the idea that there's a wise indian dude out there who utters every story ever.
 Flannery's story about the two writers also slaps.

 # Warning
-As my first blog post I'm still finding out what I want to say.
-I wasn't sure whether I wanted to do a more detailed analysis or whether this would be too boring to write.
-I settled on just writing about the points I would talk about with others.
+It's my first blog post.
+I'm still finding out what I want to say.
+I wasn't sure whether I wanted to do a more detailed analysis or whether this would be too boring to write -- I settled on just writing about the points I would talk about with others.
 I also read the English translation by Brace Jovanovich.
 This could have been an entirely different book.